jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga-experiment.rst

     * Phenotype space

-* By counting the number of ones in he chromosomes, the solutions can be ranked based on their encodings
+* By counting the number of ones in he chromosomes, the solutions can be compared based on their encodings

     * Genotype space